Arenal Activities

 Sport Fishing

-Picturesque Lake Arenal is chock full of rainbow bass (locally known as guapote), one of the best-fighting freshwater fish in Costa Rica.
+Lake Arenal's waters are full of rainbow bass (locally known as guapote), one of the best-fighting freshwater fish in Costa Rica.
 Visitors can arrange either half or full-day fishing trips on the lake with experienced captains.
 Anglers have caught rainbow bass weighing upwards of 11 pounds, as well as machaca, mojarra and tilapia.
 Some hotels and restaurants will happily prepare your fresh catch for dinner.

 Volunteer & Study Spanish

-Proyecto Asis Animal Rescue Shelter is a nonprofit organization dedicated to rehabilitating injured and orphaned wildlife.
+Volunteer helping feed monkeys, while learning Spanish at Proyecto Asis Animal Rescue Shelter, a nonprofit organization dedicated to rehabilitating injured and orphaned wildlife and Spanish immersion program.
 The shelter's eight acres of primary and secondary rainforest are home to rescued parrots, monkeys, kinkajous, raccoons and other native species.
 Volunteers are welcome to help feed animals, build and clean cages and plant trees.
-Proyecto Asis also runs a Spanish school and cultural immersion program that raises money for the center.
+The Spanish school and cultural immersion program raises money for the center.
 Short and long-term volunteers are welcome.
 Day visitors should make reservations in advance to see the project facilities.
-Located ten minutes outside of La Fortuna.
-Telephone: 2475-9121 / 8379-3005
+Located 10 minutes outside of La Fortuna.
+Telephone: 2475-9121 / 8379-3005.

 Waterfall Rappelling